 The world of performance reviews is changing, as many companies are moving toward more frequent performance reviews.
 Rather than providing feedback to an employee once or twice per year many employers are adopting a continuous performance management methodology.
 This is great news for employees as studies show that most employees prefer real-time feedback and despise the annual review process as it adds little to no value for the employee.
-The following are some recommendations for employees to help them adjust to a more frequent, modern approach to employee reviews and improve performance at the same time.
+The following are some recommendations for employees to help them adjust to a more frequent, modern approach to employee assessments and improve performance at the same time.

 - Request feedback: If you are an employee that has a desire to have continuous growth at work, but find yourself wondering where to even start, consider asking your manager or team leader for feedback.
 Sometimes, as employees, you may forget that the power is also in your hands to solicit feedback and schedule these conversations with your manager to better yourself.
 This may seem like a hard conversation to push with your manager but is an important part of your growth and development.
 Ultimately, open and honest two-way conversations build relationships.
 Don’t be afraid to take the first step.